civilservicelgbt/civilservicelgbt.github.io/_events/2023-04-17-civil-service-lgbt-pride-bristol.md

 If you have any over accessibility needs that you’d like us to be aware of, please contact Katharine and David at southwest@civilservice.lgbt

-The exact route for Bristol Pride parade 2023 has not yet been released, but please check back here for updates.
+The parade route can be found [here](https://eur03.safelinks.protection.outlook.com/?url=https%3A%2F%2Fbristolpride.co.uk%2Fparade%2F&data=05%7C01%7Cross.starkie%40hmrc.gov.uk%7C521b0a4bfc594afe00c208db77d0313f%7Cac52f73cfd1a4a9a8e7a4a248f3139e1%7C0%7C0%7C638235508282089076%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C3000%7C%7C%7C&sdata=S4OrWIypfdCMisdMMa2OkVkaNm8rbIJBunTJmW8SgPU%3D&reserved=0).
+Bristol Pride is a walking parade with no vehicles or floats allowed.
+The route is 2 miles long and will take about 1 hour to complete.